volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Example of a report: #{example}.
 List of Pull Requests: [#{prs}]"}
 ```

-I was lazy to do groupping programmatically, to prepare data, I just concat them using empty lines as delimeters between items.
-I was lazy to even write this prompt myself.
-I asked ChatGPT to genere it for me.
+That is all.
+I didn't do any groupping programmatically, I didn't prepare date, I didn't even wrote the prompt myself.
+I asked AI to generate it for me, of course.
+Am I prompt engeeneer?
 (By the way, it seems that Prompt Engeneer profession will die as fast as it was invented.)
-And, surprisingly, I got great results despite using only gpt-3.5 version.
+And...
+I got great results despite using only gpt-3.5 version.

 Of course, it confused groupping by repositories, mixing Pull Requests between several projects.
 And It lost several items.
-But the result looked human readable, and what is the most important, it correctly combined different parts (title and PR description) into a consise short sentences.
+But the result looked human readable.
+And what is the most important, it correctly combined different parts (title and PR description) into a consise short sentences.
 Just what we need.
-I won't put direct results here, because they will only confuse you, but if you are really interested, I published all the [history](https://volodya-lombrozo.github.io/newsman/), so you can check starting from the old one and moving to the newest - you will see the history of results I got on my way.
+I won't put all results here, because they will only confuse you.
+but if you are really interested, I published all the [history](https://volodya-lombrozo.github.io/newsman/) of results.
+So you can check starting from the old one and moving to the newest
+and you will see the history of results I got on my way.

 After this attempt, I checked the report, added some missing points, fixed several sentences to restore their meaning and sent the report.
-Profit.

 ## Next week.
 Let's talk about the future?